skeeto/skeeto.github.com/_posts/2019-04-30-Looking-for-Entropy-in-All-the-Wrong-Places.markdown

 math.randomseed(h)
 ```

-Unfortunately this doesn't actually work on one platform I tested:
+Unfortunately this doesn't actually work well on one platform I tested:
 Cygwin.
 Cygwin has few security features, notably lacking ASLR, and
-having a deterministic allocator.
+having a largely deterministic allocator.

 ### When to use it